 Aesthetic Engineering: Beyond the Dimensions

-In professional interior planning, TV stand style is never a purely aesthetic decision—it is a critical choice between Visual Mass and Spatial Flow.
-While our cornerstone guide, How to Choose the Right TV Stand for Your Living Room, establishes the foundational "Golden Ratio" for width and height, this article bridges the gap between those technical dimensions and the psychological impact of design.
+In professional interior planning, TV stand style is more than decoration.
+It is a balance between visual mass and spatial flow.
+Our cornerstone guide, How to Choose the Right TV Stand for Your Living Room, covers the essential width and height principles.
+This article builds on those dimensions and explains how style affects how a room feels.

 The VBU Style-to-Scale Formula™

-Spatial Harmony = Floor Visibility + Light Reflectance Value
+Spatial Harmony = Floor Visibility (FV) + Light Reflectance Value (LRV)

 1. Mid-Century Modern (MCM): The Architecture of "Visual Air"